-Rescuers search for crashed plane in Alaska national park
+Rescuers search for crashed plane in Alaska’s Denali National Park

-Peering through low cloud cover, rescuers are attempting to locate a sightseeing plane that crashed with the pilot and four passengers aboard high on a mountain ridge in Denali National Park and Preserve.
+Peering through low cloud cover, rescuers aboard a military aircraft on Sunday were attempting to find a sightseeing plane that crashed with the pilot and four passengers aboard a day earlier in Alaska, high on a mountain ridge in Denali National Park and Preserve.

-The pilot reported on his satellite phone Saturday that there were some injuries but authorities couldn’t get details before the satellite connection dropped.
+The pilot reported on his satellite phone Saturday that there were injuries, but authorities couldn’t get details before the satellite connection dropped.
+Some 20 hours after the de Havilland Beaver plane went down around 6 p.m., the plane is believed to have crashed near the summit of 10,900-foot (3,300-meter) -high Thunder Mountain, park spokeswoman Katherine Belcher said.

-Lt.
-Col. Candis Olmstead of the Alaska National Guard said Sunday an Air Guard HC-130 was flying over coordinates that came from the plane’s emergency locator transmitter and were offered by the pilot.
+There was still no word on the conditions of the pilot and passengers.

-Katherine Belcher, a spokeswoman for the park, said low cloud cover remains over the area, called Thunder Mountain which she described as more of a ridge.
+The tourists, whose identities and nationalities have not been released, and pilot had to spend the night on the mountain.

 Most Read Nation & World Stories